Source-code editor

-A source-code editor is a text editor program designed specifically for editing source code of computer programs.
+A source-code editor is a text editor program designed specifically for editing the source code of computer programs.
+It includes basic functionality such as syntax highlighting, and sometimes debugging.
 It may be a standalone application or it may be built into an integrated development environment (IDE).

 Features

-Source-code editors have features specifically designed to simplify and speed up typing of source code, such as syntax highlighting, indentation, autocomplete and brace matching functionality.
+Source-code editors have features specifically designed to simplify and speed up typing of source code, such as syntax highlighting(syntax error highlighting), auto indentation, autocomplete and brace matching functionality.
 These editors may also provide a convenient way to run a compiler, interpreter, debugger, or other program relevant for the software-development process.
-So, while many text editors like Notepad can be used to edit source code, if they do not enhance, automate or ease the editing of code, they are not source-code editors.
+While many text editors like Notepad can be used to edit source code, if they do not enhance, automate or ease the editing of code, they are not defined as source-code editors.

-Structure editors are a different form of source-code editor, where instead of editing raw text, one manipulates the code's structure, generally the abstract syntax tree.
+Structure editors are a different form of a source-code editor, where instead of editing raw text, one manipulates the code's structure, generally the abstract syntax tree.
 In this case features such as syntax highlighting, validation, and code formatting are easily and efficiently implemented from the concrete syntax tree or abstract syntax tree, but editing is often more rigid than free-form text.
 Structure editors also require extensive support for each language, and thus are harder to extend to new languages than text editors, where basic support only requires supporting syntax highlighting or indentation.
 For this reason, strict structure editors are not popular for source code editing, though some IDEs provide similar functionality.

-A source-code editor can check syntax while code is being entered and immediately warn of syntax problems.
+A source-code editor can check syntax dynamically while code is being entered and immediately warn of syntax problems, as well as suggest code autocomplete snippets.
 A few source-code editors compress source code, typically converting common keywords into single-byte tokens, removing unnecessary whitespace, and converting numbers to a binary form.
 Such tokenizing editors later uncompress the source code when viewing it, possibly prettyprinting it with consistent capitalization and spacing.
 A few source-code editors do both.

 The Language Server Protocol, first used in Microsoft's Visual Studio Code, allows for source code editors to implement an LSP client that can read syntax information about any language with a LSP server.
 This allows for source code editors to easily support more languages with syntax highlighting, refactoring, and reference finding.
-Many source code editors such as Neovim and Brackets have added a built-in LSP client while other editors such as Emacs, vim, and Sublime Text have support for an LSP Client via a separate plug-in.
+Many source code editors such as Neovim and Brackets have added a built-in LSP client while other editors such as Emacs, Vim, and Sublime Text have support for an LSP Client via a separate plug-in.